KDE/kmarkdownwebview/README.md

 ## Building

-KMarkdownWebView can be built both with QtWebEngine (preferred by the build system) and QtWebKit.
+KMarkdownWebView can be built with either QtWebEngine (preferred by the build system) or QtWebKit.
 Pass `-DUSE_QTWEBKIT=TRUE` to CMake to enforce the use of QtWebKit.

 ## Using